drexlerd/Tyr/README.md

 2. **Rapid prototyping** through Python bindings with type hints, backed by a high-performance C++ core.

-3. **Supporting expressive numeric planning formalisms** across both grounded and lifted reasoning paradigms (see [Supported PDDL Features](docs/PDDL_SUPPORT.md)).
+3. **Support for expressive numeric planning formalisms** across both grounded and lifted reasoning paradigms (see [Supported PDDL Features](docs/PDDL_SUPPORT.md)).

-4. **Enabling scalable reasoning** through a parallel architecture with memory management based on hierarchical arenas (domain ← tasks ← workers) and object pools for recycling frequently allocated objects such as states.
+4. **Scalable reasoning** through a parallel architecture with memory management based on hierarchical arenas (domain ← tasks ← workers) and object pools for recycling frequently allocated objects such as states.

-5. **Integrating learning and reasoning** by supporting collections of planning tasks over a shared planning domain.
+5. **Integration of learning and reasoning** by supporting collections of planning tasks over a shared planning domain.

 # Getting Started